tfabris/TomServo/README.md

 #### Reference Materials:

-  - Official MST3K bot building guide.
+  - Official MST3K Bot Building Booklet.
 I got mine from the fan club many years ago (when there was still a fan club), but here is a link to a scanned copy that someone put on dropbox:
     - https://www.dropbox.com/s/sl6pzz7m48q7dxr
   - You can google for photos and screen shots on the web.
 Good example sources:
     - https://mst3k.fandom.com/wiki/Tom_Servo?file=TomServo.jpg